The barking of our German Shepherd or any other breed of dog can become a problem for a variety of reasons.

 Most dogs will use barking to try to communicate if they want something.

-For example: the need to go outside, order food or want to play.
+For example: the need to go outside (use a good dog harness when outsite), order food or want to play.
 In these cases, there are certain occasions when an owner should not reinforce the barking and attend to the needs of the dog.

 Separation anxiety is a broad topic that if only an article could cover.
 In most cases it represents excessive barking accompanied by compulsive behavior.